-In 1996, Stuart Goldman established SGC, The Stuart Goldman Co., to pursue entertainment and projects on a broader basis.
-The company's high profile clients included EMI-Capitol Records, In the early 2000's, SGC focused on sourcing film and TV content for the exploding DVD market.
-Examples included "The Adventures of Teddy Ruxpin," the Hearst Entertainment animated library, PBS' "Great Museums," "Happy Tree Friends," William Shatner's "Invasion Since the advent of digital streaming, SGC has secured distribution for a broad mix of including "The Rifleman," "Eye for an Eye," "Hard Hat Harry," "Forensic Files," "Big Comfy "Popular Mechanics for Kids," "The Real McCoys," and many more.

-In addition, SGC has produced television documentaries including "Becoming Barack," the story
+In 1996, Stuart Goldman established SGC, The Stuart Goldman Co., to pursue entertainment and licensing projects on a broader basis.
+The company's high profile clients included EMI-Capitol In the early 2000's, SGC focused on sourcing film and TV content for the exploding DVD market.
+Examples: "The Adventures of Teddy Ruxpin," the Hearst Entertainment animation library, PBS' "Great Museums," "Happy Tree Friends," William Shatner's "Invasion Iowa," the Since the advent of digital streaming, SGC has secured digital distribution for a wide mix of including "The Rifleman," "Eye for an Eye," "Hard Hat Harry," "Forensic Files," "Big Comfy Couch," "Popular Mechanics for Kids," "The Real McCoys," "Giving Nature a Voice," and In addition, SGC has produced television documentaries including "Becoming Barack," the story